Pediatric Laser Dentistry in Brooklyn, NY

 We can evaluate and treat tongue-ties in newborns.
 If breastfeeding is affected, early treatment (within the first few weeks) often produces the best results.
 Our team coordinates with lactation consultants when needed.

-Laser dentistry allows us to treat your child with greater comfort and less stress.
 Whether your child needs a frenectomy, soft tissue treatment, or a comprehensive exam with advanced cavity detection, our team is here to help.